-ADULT & PEDIATRIC PATIENTS: EXPECTED DURATION 1 HOUR
+ADULT & PEDIATRIC PATIENTS: EXPECTED DURATION 1 1/2 HOURS

 - National EMS Education Standards

 - Review current AHA Guidelines

-- 2American Heart/Stroke Association-FAST
+- 3American Heart/Stroke Association-FAST

-- Identify the options for out-of-hospital stroke assessment tools - Explain oxygen administration during a stroke emergency - Discuss the importance of knowing a timeline of stroke events - Identify patients needing rapid transport to the most appropriate stroke hospital
+- Identify the options for out-of-hospital stroke assessment tools - Explain oxygen administration during a stroke emergency - Discuss the importance of knowing a timeline of stroke events - Identify patients needing rapid transport to the most appropriate stroke hospital - Discuss the importance of starting the fibrinolytics check sheet

 - I. Stroke - a.
-Definitive care for the stroke patient is delivered at a hospital that specializes in the management for stroke patients. - b.
-Optimal out-of-hospital care for the stroke patient is recognition and rapid transport. - c.
+Definitive care for the stroke patient is delivered at a hospital that specializes in the management for stroke patients.
+Optimal out-of-hospital care for the stroke patient is recognition and rapid transport. - b.
 Evaluate blood glucose levels - i.
-Treat only if hypoglycemic in accordance with local protocol - ii.
+Treat only if hypoglycemic, in accordance with local protocol - ii.
 Hyperglycemia is associated with a poor clinical outcome - iii.
-Hypoglycemia may mimic stroke - d.
+Hypoglycemia may mimic stroke - c.
 Pediatric strokes, while rare, do happen - II.
-Out-of-hospital stroke assessment tool - a.
-Specific tool used will be determined by local protocol - i.
+Out-of-hospital stroke assessment tools - a.
+Specific tools used will be determined by local protocol - i.
 Examples include - 1.
 Cincinnati Prehospital Stroke Scale, 1999 - 2.
 Los Angeles Prehospital Stroke Screen-LAPSS, 2000 - 3.
 Miami Emergency Neurologic Deficit Checklist, 2001 - b.
 Signs and Symptoms assessed by these tools - i.
 Symmetry of the face - ii.
 Weakness of extremities - iii.
 Speech difficulties - iv.
 Coordination - c.
 Communicate assessment findings to the hospital while en route - i.
 Allows for early activation of the stroke team - III.
 Management of stroke patients - a.
 Provide supportive care - b.
 Maintain an SpO2 of 94% to 99% to avoid oxygen toxicity - i.
-Consider 2 L/min O_2 via nasal cannula instead of O_2 via high flow mask - 1.
+Consider 2 L/min O2 via nasal cannula instead of O2 via high flow mask - 1.
 High flow oxygen decreases cerebral blood flow - 2.
 High levels of oxygen produce free-radicals - a.
 May cause cerebral edema and vasodilation - c.
+Consider obtaining IV or IO access - d.
 Rapid transport to an appropriate receiving facility - IV.
 Importance of accurately determining the time that the patient was last seen normal - a.
 Some strokes are treated with fibrinolytics (tPA) which has a limited therapeutic window - b.
 Some strokes are treated with endovascular interventions - i.
-Angioplasty and stenting - ii.
-Mechanical clot disruption iii.
-Clot extraction
+Angioplasty and stenting